Low-cost representation of taxpayers with controversies before the U.S. Tax Court

 Docketed Appeals

-If you do receive a notice of deficiency from the IRS for back taxes, it would be prudent to let us petition the U.S. Tax Court on your behalf and then wait for the case to be sent back to the IRS independent office of appeals, where we can possibly settle for less money and avoid any litigation and the need for you to travel to present.
+If you do receive a notice of deficiency from the IRS for back taxes, it would be prudent to let us petition the U.S. Tax Court on your behalf and then wait for the case to be sent back to the IRS Independent Office of Appeals, where we can possibly settle for less money and avoid any litigation and the need for you to travel to present your case.